Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Introduction

 \section{Introduction}

-More than two decades~\cite{Bilenky16, Rajasekaran16} of experiments in neutrino oscillations have provided us with measurements of the neutrino mixing angles $\theta_{12}$, $\theta_{23}$, $\theta_{13}$ as well as the mass-squared differences, $\Delta m^2_{21}$, $\Delta m^2_{31}$~\cite{Giganti18, Esteban17}.
+More than two decades~\cite{Bilenky:2016pep} of experiments in neutrino oscillations have provided us with measurements of the neutrino mixing angles $\theta_{12}$, $\theta_{23}$, $\theta_{13}$ as well as the mass-squared differences, $\Delta m^2_{21}$, $\Delta m^2_{31}$~\cite{Giganti:2017fhf, Esteban:2016qun}.
 Yet, several features of neutrinos remain a mystery.
-Ordering of neutrino masses, $CP$ violation in neutrino sector, nature of neutrinos (Majorana or Dirac), existence of sterile neutrinos etc. are some of them.
+Ordering of neutrino masses, $CP$ violation in neutrino sector, nature of neutrinos (Majorana or Dirac), and existence of sterile neutrinos are some of them.
 Parameters such as the light neutrino mass and the complex phases in the mixing matrix also need to be measured.
-Many of these questions are expected to be resolved by future experiments in the coming decades~\cite{Capozzi18, deSalas18, Lattanzi18, Kudenko17, Chatterjee17, Domizio16, Wen17}.
+Many of these questions are expected to be resolved by future experiments in the coming decades~\cite{Capozzi:2018ubv, deSalas:2017kay, Lattanzi:2017ubx, Kudenko:2017nti, Chatterjee:2017xkb, DiDomizio:2017rkc, Cao:2017drk}.

-The initial measurements of large solar ($\theta_{12}$) and atmospheric ($\theta_{23}$) mixing angles stimulated the theoretical study of flavour symmetries in neutrino sector based on discrete finite groups~\cite{Altarelli10, Grimus11, King13, Meloni17}.
-Tribimaximal mixing~\cite{Harrison02b} with $\theta_{12}=\sin^{-1}(1/\sqrt{3})$, $\theta_{23}=\pi/4$, $\theta_{13}=0$ was widely used as a template for building models in neutrino sector.
-With the measurement of the non-zero reactor ($\theta_{13}$) mixing angle inconsistent with tribimaximal mixing, theorists have turned to alternative mixing schemes.
-A natural approach is to extend tribimaximal mixing with one or more free parameters~\cite{He11, Gupta12, Garg13, Dev16, Ma07, Pakvasa08, King08, Plentinger05, Antusch13, Antusch13b}.
-One such ansatz called tri-phi-maximal mixing ($\tpm$)~\cite{Harrison02}, leads to a mixing matrix of the form
+The initial measurements of large solar ($\theta_{12}$) and atmospheric ($\theta_{23}$) mixing angles stimulated the theoretical study of flavor symmetries in the neutrino sector based on discrete finite groups~\cite{Altarelli:2010gt, Grimus:2011mp, King:2013eh, Meloni:2017cig}.
+Tribimaximal mixing~\cite{Harrison:2002er} with $\theta_{12}=\sin^{-1}(1/\sqrt{3})$, $\theta_{23}=\pi/4$, and $\theta_{13}=0$ was widely used as a template for building models in the neutrino sector.
+With the measurement of the nonzero reactor ($\theta_{13}$) mixing angle inconsistent with tribimaximal mixing, theorists have turned to alternative mixing schemes.
+A natural approach is to extend tribimaximal mixing with one or more free parameters~\cite{He:2011gb, Gupta:2011ct, Garg:2013xwa, Dev:2016bml, Ma:2007ku, Pakvasa:2008zz, King:2007pr, Plentinger:2005kx, Antusch:2013kna, Antusch:2013ti}.
+One such ansatz, called tri-phi-maximal mixing ($\tpm$)~\cite{Harrison:2002kp}, leads to a mixing matrix of the form

-The angle $\phi$ parametrises the non-zero reactor mixing angle.
+The angle $\phi$ parametrizes the nonzero reactor mixing angle.
 Like tribimaximal mixing, tri-phi-maximal mixing also has a trimaximal second column and is $CP$ conserving.